[Updated] January 25, 2019

 - Make sure that the Artec Studio application is closed.

-- Replace the existing studio.conf file with the modified one from p.1
+- Replace the existing studio.conf file with the modified file which you downloaded in p.1 here above.

-- Launch Artec Studio, "Geometry and Texture" scanning mode should now function correctly.
+- Launch Artec Studio; the "Geometry and Texture" scanning mode should now function correctly.

 For Spider users

-For calibration of your scanners, you will need an external calibration tool, please download it from this article (link).
+For the calibration of your scanners, you will need an external calibration tool.
+Please download it here.
 Make sure Artec Studio is not running, extract the zipped archive to any folder on your computer and launch diagnostictool.exe.

 - Please note that this solution requires a Thunderbolt 3 port on the computer and a Thunderbolt 3 adapter.
 Regular USB-C to USB adapters will not work.